nathanieldchu/ubuild_CCF/join/microbiologist.md

     on growth, and we hire you not for this position, but for your next three positions.
     We will work with you to craft a learning plan to achieve your personal and career goals, at Tezza or elsewhere</p></li></ul>"
+- template: detail-content
+  block: text-1
+  headline: Initial trial period
+  content: "<p>All new hires are brought on as full-time consultants for three months
+    to evaluate fit.
+After that period, a decision on joining Tezza will be made together with the full team.
+If the fit is not right, all candidates will be supported in finding a better team.</p>"
 published: false

 ---